 Fig 1: most organisations have yet to properly consider their forward planning capacity

 As data center managers seek to accommodate this fast, sometimes unpredictable growth, they must ensure that their infrastructure expansion keeps pace with that of their data processing equipment, without compromising its reliability or availability.
-The uninterruptible power supply (UPS) is one critical component of this infrastructure – and it’s an area in which Kohler Uninterruptible Power Ltd (KUP), a Kohler company, can help significantly.
-They have significant experience in developing and supplying UPS topologies that can be rapidly scaled to handle fast-changing load requirements.
+The uninterruptible power supply (UPS) is one critical component of this infrastructure – and it’s an area in which KOHLER Uninterruptible Power Ltd (KUP) can help significantly.
+They have significant experience in developing and supplying uninterruptible power supply topologies that can be rapidly scaled to handle fast-changing load requirements.

 Scalable UPS Topology

 KUP’s scalable topology benefits from major advances in semiconductor technology.
 UPS industry peer systems were built around a phase-controlled rectifier inverter and output transformer.
 Using modern IGBT semiconductors, more recent systems comprise a fixed rectifier followed by a DC converter.
 This converter boosts the rectifier output voltage fed to the inverter, allowing it to produce an AC output voltage sufficient to drive the load directly, thus eliminating the transformer.